Namaztak/Speedrunner-Reset-Thing/readme.md

 2. ~~Make it ask if we're doing another run (y/n), kill itself if not.~~
 2a.
 Option not to delete saves if not.
 2b.
 If yes, relaunch the game immediately.
+2c.
+It does that, but it's really ugly.
 3. ~~Actually save the submitted info between sittings.~~
 3a. ~~Add initial check to see if user wants to create a new game profile.~~
 3b. ~~Fix initial run after adding a profile, currently does not detect the new game until the script starts over.~~